The Ramsar Convention

 2. Japan's Contribution

-In the field of international cooperation, Japan not only contributes annually to the Convention as the second largest contributor among the Parties, but also provides voluntary contributions to developing countries, for capacity building and wetlands conservation.
+In the field of international cooperation, Japan not only contributes annually to the Convention as the third largest contributor among the Parties, but also provided voluntary contributions to developing countries, for capacity building and wetlands conservation.
 In 2018, the Government of Japan has contributed USD 30,000 to the Ramsar Convention to organize an advisory mission to the Government of Papua New Guinea to help promote sound environmental management in the oil and gas industries around Lake Kutubu.